fastmcp-me/perfetto-mcp/docs/Perfetto-MCP-Concepts.md

 ## Mental model

 Perfetto gives a unified, system-wide timeline joining kernel, framework/services, and app events so you can answer: what ran, where, and for how long.
-Core primitives the LLM should use: Tracks (CPU cores, processes, threads, counters), Slices (bounded work like Choreographer#doFrame or Binder transact), Counters (CPU freq/util, heap size, battery/GPU), and Flows (cause→effect across threads/processes).
+Core primitives the LLM should use: Tracks (CPU cores, processes, threads, counters), Slices (bounded work like Choreographer#doFrame or Binder transact), Counters (CPU freq/util, heap size, battery/GPU), and Flows (cause->effect across threads/processes).

 **Key Analysis Queries**:
 ```sql